Perfect Pairings & Recipes for

 What To Drink With Lavender

-The ovine notes in pecorino make it a perfect pairing with lavender.
-Likewise, the ginger flavours in ginger beer create a match made in heaven.
+The lacteal notes in dairy make it a perfect pairing with lavender.
+Likewise, the lacteal flavours in milk create a match made in heaven.
 Explore a variety of ingredients below that beautifully complement the unique character of lavender below.

 How Flavonomics Works